The Tax Disputes and Litigation Review: Malaysia

 The hearing of GST appeals pending at the now-defunct GST Tribunal have been taken over by the Customs Tribunal.

-The Customs Tribunal was created by the CA 1967.38 The appointment of a chairman and a maximum of two deputy chairmen from members of the Judicial and Legal Service is prescribed, together with a minimum of seven other members deemed to have sufficient knowledge of experience in customs or taxation matters.
-Tribunal members are appointed by the MoF who also determines the terms, conditions and remuneration of the appointment.39
+The Customs Appeal Tribunal (the Customs Tribunal) was created by the CA 1967.36 The appointment of a chairman and a maximum of two deputy chairmen from members of the judicial and legal service is prescribed, together with a minimum of seven other members deemed to have sufficient knowledge of experience in customs or taxation matters.
+Tribunal members are appointed by the MoF, which also determines the terms, conditions and remuneration of the appointment.37

 Tribunal hearings are heard before a panel of three members, but may be heard before a single tribunal member where deemed fit by the chairman in the interests of expediency and efficiency.
-Where a tribunal appeal has been lodged, the same issues cannot be raised between the same parties in another court40 unless the other proceedings have been commenced earlier or unless the tribunal appeal is withdrawn, abandoned or struck out.
-Through an amendment in 2018,41 advocates and solicitors who were previously barred from appearing at the tribunal are now able to do so.
+Where a tribunal appeal has been lodged, the same issues cannot be raised between the same parties in another court38 unless the other proceedings have been commenced earlier or unless the tribunal appeal is withdrawn, abandoned or struck out.
+Through an amendment in 2018,39 advocates and solicitors who were previously not allowed to appear at the tribunal are now able to do so.

-Appeals from the SCIT to the High Court are made by way of case stated (see Section II.i) on questions of law.
-The High Court in its role as an appellate court in such appeals would be slow to disturb fact findings by the SCIT, but may intervene where such findings have been wholly unsupported by facts or evidence.42 High Court decisions can be appealed to the COA within 30 days of the High Court's decision.
+Appeals from the SCIT to the HC are made by way of filing a notice of appeal (see Section II.i) on questions of law.
+The HC in its role as an appellate court in such appeals would be slow to disturb fact findings by the SCIT, but may intervene where such findings have been wholly unsupported by facts or evidence.40 HC decisions can be appealed to the COA within 30 days of the HC's decision.
 COA appeals are heard and decided by a panel of three judges.